Prasitha08/rock_paper_scissor_task-2/README.md

 # How it works

-Step 1: Show options to the player
+1. Show options to the player
-Step 2: Computer makes a random choice
+2. Computer makes a random choice
-Step 3: Compare the choices
+3. Compare the choices
-Step 4: Show the result
+4. Show the result
     Print what player chose
     Print what computer chose
-Step 5 (Optional): Repeat
+5. (Optional): Repeat

 # Open in google colab